 When you’re done, press a button and the screen is erased.
 Add a rechargeable battery and an enclosure, and you have unlimited (and eco-friendly) note-making capability.
-The project does require some computer code to drive the LCD; you can copy it here.
+The project does require some computer code to drive the LCD.
 If you can just remember that, you’ll be good to go.

 - Cost: $175

 - Difficulty: easy | | | | | hard (Editor’s note: 5/5)